 Wahe: I was born into the lineage of Kundalini Yoga.
-My parents practiced and are apart of the community Yogi Bhajan started in the 60’s.
+My parents practiced and are apart of the Kundalini Yoga community which started in the 60’s.

 What inspired you to become a KY teacher and what keeps your passion for teaching going?

 Wahe: Part of my schooling in India was doing teacher training during my senior year.
-Yogi Bhajan had a vision for a yogic and Sikh school where all the children learned to be teachers.
 I was blessed to have gotten to go to Miri Piri Academy where I was trained at a young age to be a teacher.
 It was one of the biggest blessings before graduating and moving back to the US.